 Why monitor your applications’ performance?

 Application performance monitoring (APM) is the monitoring and management of performance and availability of software applications.
-APM aims to detect and diagnose complex application performance problems to provide end users with a high-quality experience and to maintain expected levels of service.
+APM aims to detect and diagnose complex application performance problems to provide end users with a high-quality experience and maintain expected levels of service.

 Why InfluxDB for APM?

-According to one recent study, every $1 invested in the user experience of your application will result in a return of approximately $100 - in other words, it brings with it a return on investment of about 9,900%.
+According to one recent study, every $1 invested in the user experience of your application will result in a return of approximately $100—in other words, it brings with it a return on investment of about 9,900%.
 Not only that, but about 39% of users will stop engaging with something if it takes too long to load or if it’s generally unpleasant to use.
-All of this underlines the importance of application performance monitoring quite nicely — even if your application does what you say it can do, people will still be slow to engage with it (if they choose to do so at all) if it’s difficult or cumbersome to use.
+All of this underlines the importance of application performance monitoring quite nicely—even if your application does what you say it can do, people will still be slow to engage with it (if they choose to do so at all) if it’s difficult or cumbersome to use.

-Meanwhile, you also have to balance this idea with the fast-paced digital economy we now live in — one where complexity is a given and a responsive application is no longer a recommendation, but a requirement.
+Meanwhile, you also have to balance this idea with the fast-paced digital economy we now live in—one where complexity is a given and a responsive application is no longer a recommendation but a requirement.
 Visibility into your entire application has become critical for enterprises, in order to offer the best experience possible to users.

 An outstanding end-user experience is built on a solid time series data foundation.
 This is because performance indicators show change over time and are more actionable when examined in the context of real-time full-stack monitoring and transaction observation.